infumap/infumap/tools/gpu/text_embedding/README.md

   instead of the Xenova ONNX file that Rust fastembed uses for `EmbeddingModel::BGEBaseENV15`.
-- `TEXT_EMBEDDING_PROVIDERS` is optional and can be used to force a specific ONNX Runtime provider list such as `CUDAExecutionProvider,CPUExecutionProvider`.
+- `TEXT_EMBEDDING_PROVIDERS` is optional and can be used to force a specific ONNX Runtime provider list such as `CUDAExecutionProvider,CPUExecutionProvider` or `CoreMLExecutionProvider,CPUExecutionProvider`.
-- On hosts where `nvidia-smi` is available, the launcher now defaults to `fastembed-gpu` and `TEXT_EMBEDDING_PROVIDERS=CUDAExecutionProvider,CPUExecutionProvider`.
+- On hosts where `nvidia-smi` is available, the launcher now defaults to `fastembed-gpu`, `TEXT_EMBEDDING_PROVIDERS=CUDAExecutionProvider,CPUExecutionProvider`, and `TEXT_EMBEDDING_REQUIRE_GPU=1`.
+- On macOS, the app will use `CoreMLExecutionProvider` automatically when the installed ONNX Runtime build exposes it.
+If the runtime does not expose a CoreML provider, the service stays on CPU unless you install a CoreML-capable ONNX Runtime yourself.
 - `TEXT_EMBEDDING_FASTEMBED_PACKAGE` can still be overridden explicitly if you want to force `fastembed` or a different compatible package choice.
 - `TEXT_EMBEDDING_AUTO_GPU_FALLBACK` defaults to `1`.
 If CUDA provider startup
-  fails, the service logs the problem and retries with `CPUExecutionProvider` so the endpoint still comes up.
+  fails, the service logs the problem and retries with `CPUExecutionProvider` so the endpoint still comes up when `TEXT_EMBEDDING_REQUIRE_GPU=0`.
+- On Linux NVIDIA hosts, the launcher now prepends the CUDA runtime libraries bundled in the venv to `LD_LIBRARY_PATH` before starting the service so ONNX Runtime can resolve `libcublas`, `libcudnn`, and related dependencies.

 ## Example Requests